School ofTechnology DepartmentContinueContinue to the Technology Department's website

 The Technology Department at Southern provides real-world experience in technical disciplines to prepare students for in-demand careers.We offer a bachelor and associate degrees in technology.

 - Students balance a liberal arts education with hands-on experience in the areas of woods, metals, printing, auto service, and construction.

 - Practical applications complement coursework, which is designed to develop both field skills and entrepreneurial skills.

-- In partnership with the School of Business and Management, the department offers a bachelor’s degree that includes 80 hours of auto service course work.
+- In partnership with the School of Business, the department offers an auto-service management degree that requires 80 hours of auto service course work.